 Marisela spent a year attending seminars on spa management, visiting spas throughout the country and taking courses in cosmetology, aesthetics and massage therapy.
 Bob researched spa design, equipment and government regulations.
 By good fortune Marisela was introduced to Erica Miller, a world renowned spa consultant, headquartered in Dallas.
 Marisela and Erica became good friends and Erica contributed greatly in the creation of Studio 55.

 The spa opened December 16, 1998 with 2000 ft.² of space and, within three years, expanded to 4500 ft.², categorized by the International Spa Association as a large day spa.
-As of now, seventeen years since opening, Studio 55 has provided 276,625 spa services to over 51,000 clients.
+As of now, over twenty years since opening, Studio 55 has provided over 300,000 spa services to more than 58,000 clients.

 The mission of Studio 55 is “to create a consistently new level of excellence in the quality of our services and to provide our guests a thoroughly satisfying experience.”